akvorado/akvorado/console/data/docs/99-changelog.md

 - 💥 *console*: persist metadata cache on the default `docker compose` setup
 - 🩹 *clickhouse*: disable experimental analyzer on recent versions of ClickHouse
 - 🌱 *console*: add support for PostgreSQL and MySQL to store filters
+- 🌱 *console*: add `console`→`homepage-graph-timerange` to define the time range for the homepage graph
 - 🌱 *docker*: update to Traefik 3.0 (not mandatory)
 - 🌱 *docker*: build IPinfo update image to make it available for non-x86 architectures